Detailed Guide to the Form 990

 Schedule D – Part V – Endowment Funds

-This section asks organizations to provide the estimated percentage of their year-end balances that were held as board-designated or quasi-endowment, permanent endowment or term endowment.
-For 2009, organizations need to report current year and prior year information.
-Eventually this section will include a four-year look-back period.
-Land trusts must also now report on endowments held other organizations on behalf of the land trust.
+This section asks organizations to provide the estimated percentage of their year-end balances that were held as board-designated or quasi-endowment, permanent endowment or temporarily restricted endowment.
+Organizations need to report current year and prior years information through a four-year look-back period.
+Land trusts must also report on endowments held by other organizations on behalf of the land trust.

 - Excess benefit transactions (in which the compensation exceeded the fair market value of the service or product provided)

 - Business transactions (such as the purchase or sale of goods and services, including land or conservation easements) with interested persons or their companies